 Document pages also includes COinS and Dublin Core bibliographic metadata, which allows software such as Zotero and others to automatically read bibliographic information from each respective page, making it easier to add items to bibliography managing software.

 The website uses a number of Free/libre software projects.
 Free/libre software allows the user to use, share and modify it, without the restrictions of proprietary software 1.
-We have also made some of our own custom elements available under the GPLv3 licence, which can be found on the Irish Left Archive Gitlab .
+We have also made some of our own custom elements available under the GPLv3 licence, which can be found in our Git repositories .

-The core of the site is built with Symphony CMS - an open source (MIT licenced) CMS which provides the site administration area and allows construction of a custom frontend with XSLT.
+The core of the site is built with Symphony CMS - an open source (MIT licensed) CMS which provides the site administration area and allows construction of a custom frontend with XSLT.

 The frontend (i.e the pages visible to visitors) uses Bootstrap for much of its layout and visual design.